 - Crops that are more susceptible to diseases

 - Increased pollution

 - Loss of insect populations (including bees) that are necessary to our ecosystem

 Geez, I’m guessing that no one wants that… right?

-If you’re keen to increase plant diversity and get unusual plants in your garden, then here are our top tips:
+If you’re keen to increase plant diversity and get unique plants in your garden, then here are our top tips:

 - Find someone knowledgeable: Whether you want to find a plant that will suit your lifestyle or even learn more about how to grow the plant, you should consult someone at your local nursery or garden center.
 They’ll have the love and knowledge of plants to tell you all you need to know.

 - Choose ones that are suited to your life: When buying plants, you need to select ones that will fit in with your existing backyard and lifestyle.
 If you live in a dry climate, then you’d be better off getting a plant that isn’t used to a lot of humidity.
 On the other hand, if you travel a lot, you’d probably want a low maintenance plant that doesn’t need watering every day.

 So that’s about it for this green-fingered look into the coolest plants for you to grow – but now we’d like to hear from you.